This

 across the river, striking the corner of Smith

-& Bennett's Machine Shop (editor’s note: sw corner First and Wisconsin;
+& Bennett's Machine Shop (editor’s note: sw

-same as 600 S First) in the First ward, tearing off the roof and carrying
+corner First and Wisconsin; same as 600 S First) in the First ward, tearing off

-beams, rafters, boards and the long, wide and heavy strips of sheet-iron with
+the roof and carrying beams, rafters, boards and the long, wide and heavy

-which it was conveyed two or three blocks away, before they fell on the
+strips of sheet-iron with which it was conveyed two or three blocks away,

-house, in the rear, was also blown over.
+smoke-pipe on the engine house, in the rear, was also blown over.
+Nearly the whole roof, on both sides, was

-smoke-stack on Mr. L. Doering's flouring mill (note: Louis Doering, proprietor,
+lifted up and borne away on the wings of the tempest.
+The tall smoke-stack on Mr. L. Doering's flouring mill (note: Louis Doering,

-separated.
-It can be easily restored to
+place separated.
+It can be easily

-its position.
+restored to its position.

 The

-piles of lumber around Mr. O'Mayer’s carpenter shop (note: Christian Mayer,
+piles of lumber around Mr. O'Mayer’s carpenter shop

-near First and Milwaukee), nearby, were scattered about in all sorts of
+(note: Christian Mayer, near First and Milwaukee), nearby, were scattered about

-confusion, but no loss, except picking up the boards, will be sustained.
+in all sorts of confusion, but no loss, except picking up the boards, will be

 The